kumahq/kuma-website/app/_src/production/dp-config/cni.md

 {% endcpinstall %}

 {% warning %}
+You need to set the Cilium config value `cni-exclusive` or the corresponding Helm chart value `cni.exclusive` to `false` in order to use Cilum and {{ site.mesh_product_name }} together.
+This is necessary starting with the release of Cilium v1.14.
+{% endwarning %}

+{% warning %}
 For installing {{site.mesh_product_name}} CNI with Cilium on GKE, you should follow the `Google - GKE` section.
 {% endwarning %}